-1.1.3 - The One-Line Promise That Keeps You Honest
+1.1.3 - The One-Line Promise That Keeps Your Build Honest Throughout

 Write the one-line promise: say who it is for, what result it creates and what it is deliberately not trying to do.